 This is considered in more detail below in our question If I do need to pay the tax, how will HMRC collect the underpayment? but first, it is important to check that the figures on the calculation are correct.

-It is possible that the underpayment has arisen due to your employer or pension payer not operating PAYE correctly.
-This could happen in a number of ways, for example, they may not have applied a tax code that HMRC sent to them, or the following situation may have arisen: You started a new job in 2019/20 and gave your new employer your Starter Checklist that indicated that code BR should be used (as it was a second job).
-However, they did not use the code – they just put you on a standard 1250L code (standard for 2019/20).
+- you started a new job in 2020/21 and gave your new employer your Starter Checklist that indicated that code BR should be used (as it was a second job).
+However, they did not use the code – they just put you on a standard 1250L code (standard for 2020/21).
 This means that you would have been given the benefit of extra personal allowances and would not have paid enough tax, leading to an underpayment for the tax year.

 If this is the case, HMRC should first seek the tax from the employer or pension payer, not from you.

-If you think this might apply to you, read our full guide on employer or pension payer error.
+If you think this might apply to you, read our page on employer or pension payer error.

 The underpayment might have arisen because HMRC failed to make timely use of information about you, which they had in their possession.
 In such cases, you can consider asking HMRC to write off the tax in line with the practice contained in Extra-Statutory Concession A19 (ESC A19).
 If HMRC agree to this, you no longer have to pay the underpayment of tax.

-If you think any of the above might apply to you, read our full guide on Extra-statutory Concession A19.
+If you think any of the above might apply to you, read our separate page on Extra-statutory Concession A19.

 HMRC set themselves high standards and if they fail in maintaining those standards they may write off the tax, but be aware that this is only likely to be in a few cases.

-If you are not entirely happy that HMRC have done everything correctly, then you should read our misleading HMRC information and complaints guide.
+If you are not entirely happy that HMRC have done everything correctly, then you should read our page on Complaining about misleading information from HMRC.

 If, after considering the above, you decide you are not within one of the limited circumstances that enable you to challenge your underpayment, or if you have made such a challenge and found you can take your case no further, you will have to agree with HMRC how you will pay the tax.